dockstore/dockstore-ui/app/docs/markdown/getting-started-with-cwl.md

 It will then ask if there are particular branches you want to build, I typically just let it build everything:

-So every time you do a commit to your GitHub repo Quay automatially builds and tags a Docker image.
+So every time you do a commit to your GitHub repo Quay automatically builds and tags a Docker image.
 If this is overkill for you, consider setting up particular build trigger regular expressions at this step.

 ![Build Trigger](docs/run_trigger.png)